geigerzaehler/beets-check/README.md

 tools has found an error.

-After some time (or maybe a system crash) you’ll probably want to go back to your library and verify that none of the files has changed.
+After some time (or maybe a system crash) you’ll probably want to go back to your library and verify that none of the files have changed.
 To do this run

 ```
 $ beet check